-You know the ones.
 The ones that only recently replaced Leftie and Stompie.

 Ah.
 Leftie and Stompie.
 Now those were good shoes: up-and-coming shoes, forthright shoes, the kind of shoes that would trot you down a city street just as fast as you cared to go.
 Those shoes not only knew when to keep their mouths shut but had excellent credit scores and a good head for baseball stats.

 Those shoes once saved a drowning child.

 But the new ones?
 They’ve been bitterly disappointing.

 The Traitors, as I’ve come to think of them, were comfy in the store.
 Lovely suede loafers.
 Best of all, they were an incredible 70% off the retail price.

 Who amongst us can resist a $14 pair of shoes?